ethtags/backend/README.md

         }

-UPDATE  /{address}/tags/{tag_id}/votes/
+PUT     /{address}/tags/{tag_id}/votes/
-    Update a vote for a given address and nametag, must have been created by the requestor Request Body
+    Update a vote for a given address and nametag, must have been created by the requestor.
+If the requestor clears cookies (changes sessionid) then they will not be able to update their previous vote.
+    Request Body
         {
             "value": false